-Prepare your annual accounts with our Historical Cost Report
+Prepare your annual accounts with our historical cost report

-Sharesight’s Historical Cost Report enables investors to easily compare the market value and historical cost of their investment portfolio over any selected period.
+Sharesight’s historical cost report allows you to easily compare the market value and historical cost of investments in your portfolio over any selected period.
 This report is a powerful tool for investors who need to prepare annual accounts, such as SMSF trustees or those with shares under a company or family trust, who may need to use mark-to-market accounting for their financial statements.
+To learn more about how to make the most out of the historical cost report, keep reading.

 1. Run the report over any date range

-The Historical Cost Report allows investors to view the value of their holdings over the time period of their choice.
+The historical cost report allows investors to view the value of their holdings over the time period of their choice.
 For example, investors may choose to view the value of their holdings over the previous financial year for tax reporting or preparing SMSF annual accounts, or over custom quarterly and annual periods for balance sheet preparation.

 2. Break down and analyse costs by their respective components

 In the report, costs are split into a range of key components, the values of which can be arranged in ascending or descending order.
-For example, for holdings with buy or sell trades made during the selected period, investors can view the value of purchases and sales, and compare these values with the opening and closing balance to see how the value of their holdings at cost price has increased or decreased over the period.
+For example, for holdings with buy or sell trades made during the selected period, you can view the value of purchases and sales, and compare these values with the opening and closing balance to see how the value of your holdings at cost price has increased or decreased over the period.

-Most importantly, investors can easily compare the difference between the holding’s closing balance and its closing market value.
+Most importantly, you can easily compare the difference between the holding’s closing balance and its closing market value.
 This will determine any unrealised capital gains or losses on the holding, should you need to provide this information in your SMSF annual accounts, taxes or other financial statements.

-Note: If you are looking for an easy way to calculate unrealised capital gains or losses on your investments (but don’t require it for financial accounts), Sharesight also has an Unrealised CGT Report for Australian tax residency portfolios.
-For realised capital gains, there is also a Capital Gains Tax Report for Australian and Canadian tax residency portfolios.
+Note: If you are looking for an easy way to calculate unrealised capital gains or losses on your investments (but don’t require it for financial accounts), Sharesight also has an unrealised CGT report for Australian tax residency portfolios.
+For realised capital gains, there is also a capital gains tax report for Australian and Canadian tax residency portfolios.

 3. Take advantage of a range of advanced reporting options